pterodactyl/documentation/community/installation-guides/panel/archlinux.md

 ## Panel Setup
 We need to configure some core aspects of the Panel.

-A script has been provided by the pterodactyl-panel package at `/usr/bin/pterodactyl-panel` which provides a menu for completeing the following configurations.
+A script has been provided by the pterodactyl-panel package at `/usr/bin/pterodactyl-panel` which provides a menu for completing the following configurations.

 ``` bash
 sudo pterodactyl-panel